It’s official. Cryptocurrency is impossible to ignore.

 If you feel like you never quite understood the idea of cryptocurrency or why it’s important, this article is for you.
 This is your guide to understanding cryptocurrency, blockchain, the pros and cons of each, and much more.

-First, let’s talk cryptocurrency basics, starting with the definition of cryptocurrency.
+First, let’s talk about cryptocurrency basics, starting with the definition of cryptocurrency.
 Essentially, cryptocurrency is digital money.
 You can use it as a medium of exchange for goods or services.

 Cryptocurrencies work similarly to digital payment systems that you’re already familiar with, like PayPal.
 But instead of transferring fiat currency, you’re exchanging digital assets.